ahmedouertani/ahmedouertani/README.md

 - 🔭 Engineering student 👨‍💻📚
 - 📫 How to reach me: ahmed.ouertani.2@esprit.tn
 - 😄 Pronouns: BOH
-- ⚡ Fun fact: I play games and go to the GYM very often.
+- ⚡ Fun fact: I play games and go to the GYM .

 #### Top Technologies